 To upload and install private Chat apps, you must have Zendesk Chat on the Zendesk Suite Growth plan or above.
 The Chat account must also be linked to a Zendesk Support account.

-To upload and install private Sell apps, you must Zendesk Sell on the Sell Growth plan or above.
+To upload and install private Sell apps, you must have Zendesk Sell on the Sell Growth plan or above.
 The Sell account must also be linked to a Zendesk Support account.

 For instructions, see Uploading and installing your private app in Zendesk Support.